felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 While option A) is the simpler approach, it also generates worse results.
 This is presumably due to the potential being a real number.
 So before interpolation the imaginary part of the complex fourier coefficients gets discarted.
+Whereas the imaginary part is being kept and interpolated in option B).
 Additionaly, $hat(f)$ and #sym.zeta\-shift each represent smoother surfaces than the potential, which makes interpolation less prone to numerical errors.
 This makes option B) the preffered approach, while option A) will not be discussed or used further in this thesis.